radiusrobbani/the-post-grid/README.txt

 * Isotope filter for any taxonomy ie. categories, tags...
 * Search field on Isotope.
 * Set Default Isotope Filter Button.
-* Disable Show All Button for Isotope Filter.
+* Disable Show All Button for Isotope Filter
 * Popup page Fields Selection.
 * Default image set option in Shortcode generator settings.
 * All Text color, size and Button Color control.
 * Meta Position Control
 * Category Position Control
 * Content Wrapper Style Control
-* Overlay color and opacity.
+* Overlay color and opacity
 * AJAX Pagination (Number, Load more and Load on Scrolling))
 * Single popup and Popup with next preview.
-* Social Share on popup.
+* Social Share on popup
 * Override default page template (Category, Tag, Search)

+= Post Grid Elementor addon with archive and single page builder =

+From the version 4.0 we included 4 independent Elementor addon without lot of settings that allows you to create grid, list, & slider layouts easily using Elementor Page Builder.

+= Elementor Archive Page Builder [Pro] =

+We intrduce archive page builder using Elenentor Page Builder.
+You can create your own archive page using the layout that you want like posts page, category page, tag page, search paage and author page.

+= Elementor Single Page Builder [Pro] =

+We introduce Single Page Builder with Elementor Page builder.
+You can easily arrange the single post as you want using the drag & drop interfance of Elementor Page Builder.

 [Get The PRO](https://www.radiustheme.com/downloads/the-post-grid-pro-for-wordpress/) [PRO Version Demo](https://www.radiustheme.com/demo/plugins/the-post-grid/)